BitzArt/Flux/README.md

 **2. Natural Interaction: Forget Protocols, Focus on Results**

 Once the setup is done, interaction becomes a breeze.
 With the groundwork laid out, you can focus on getting things done.
-Fetch data, send updates, or perform other tasks without worrying about HTTP, REST, SOAP, or any other protocol. **Communicator** handles the technicalities seamlessly in the background.
+Fetch data, send updates, or perform other tasks without worrying about HTTP, REST, SOAP, or any other protocol. **Flex.Net** handles the technicalities seamlessly in the background.

 **Key Features:**

-- **Practical Abstraction:** **Communicator** simplifies your workflow by making interactions with external services straightforward.
+- **Practical Abstraction:** **Flex.Net** simplifies your workflow by making interactions with external services straightforward.
 It's not tied to any specific technology – its goal is to make your work easier.

 - **Cleaner Code:** Maintain a clean and organized codebase.
 With the configuration handling the heavy lifting, your interactions remain consistent and easy to manage.